marrisonlab/JFBWU/README.md

-The plugin converts images (JPG/PNG) to WebP in real-time during the upload process.
-This prevents your server from being clogged by multi-megabyte files and significantly improves loading speeds.
+JetFormBuilder WebP Upload PRO
+Real-time Image Optimization for JetFormBuilder Forms.

+Stop letting unoptimized, massive images clog your server.
+JetFormBuilder WebP Upload PRO automatically intercepts image uploads from your forms and converts them to the modern WebP format instantly.
+This ensures faster loading speeds, reduced disk space usage, and a better user experience.

-Key Features & Control Panel Options:
+🚀 Key Features

-✅ Enable/Disable conversion with a single toggle.
-✅ Keep or Replace Original: Choose to permanently delete the source JPG/PNG and keep only the optimized WebP in your Media Library.
+Real-time Conversion: Converts JPG and PNG files to WebP during the upload process.

+Media Library Integration: Choose whether to keep the original file or replace it entirely with the optimized WebP version.

-✅ WebP Quality Control: Fine-tune the compression level.
+Quality Control: Fine-tune the WebP compression level directly from the settings panel to balance quality and file size.
-✅ Max Width Limit: Automatically resize oversized images (e.g., downscaling a 5000px photo to 1920px).

-Why use it?
+Automatic Resizing: Set a Maximum Width limit (e.g., 1920px) to prevent oversized photos (like 5000px+ raw uploads) from ever hitting your storage.

+Visual Feedback: Displays a native loader during the conversion process, ensuring users know their files are being processed.

-📧 Emails & Media: It works for both images sent as email attachments and those saved to your WordPress Media Library. 🔄 Visual Loader: Provides immediate feedback!
-A loader is displayed during conversion so users know their files are being processed. 🖼 Single & Multiple Uploads: Fully supports multi-file upload fields.
+Email & Media Support: Works seamlessly for images sent as email attachments and those saved to the WordPress Media Library.

+Bulk Support: Fully compatible with both single and multiple file upload fields.

+🛠 Technical Specifications
+Engine: Powered by server-side libraries (ImageMagick or GD Library) for high-performance processing.

-⚠️ Technical Note: Designed specifically for the standard "File Upload" field.
-(Not compatible with "Drag & Drop" addon at this time).
+Compatibility: Designed for the standard JetFormBuilder "File Upload" field.

+Note: Currently not compatible with the "Drag & Drop" addon.

+⚙️ Installation
+Upload the plugin folder to the /wp-content/plugins/ directory.

+Activate the plugin through the 'Plugins' menu in WordPress.

+Navigate to the JetFormBuilder WebP settings page to configure your optimization preferences.